dezihh/my-harmony-card/README.md

 ## How to find the device\_id?

-The device\_id: of each device can be found in the harmony???.conf at the end of the respective device definition and begins with _"id":_ .
+The device\_id: of each device can be found in the harmony_???.conf at the end of the respective device definition and begins with _"id":_ .
 Please only use the respective number.
+This file itself resides in the root directory of you Home Assistant installation (same directory as for configuration.yaml)
 Example: device\_id: 77085993

 ```